-- Where a Defendant is found to be of Unsound Mind and incapable of making his defence, if the offence charged is bailable by the Court, it may in its discretion, release him on sufficient security being given: - that he shall be properly taken care of and be prevented from doing injury to himself or to any other person; and - (b) for his appearance when required before the Court or such Officer as the Court appoints in that behalf. - (2) Where a Defendant is before a Magistrate Court, Upper Area Court or Area Court charged with an offence which is bailable by a Judge of the High Court but not by a Magistrate or Area Court Judge, the Magistrate or Area Court Judge shall refer the case to the High Court. - (3) Where the offence is bailable by a Magistrate Court, Upper Area Court or Area Court, but the Magistrate or Judge of the Area Court refused to grant Bail, the Magistrate or Judge of the Area Court shall inform the Defendant of his right to apply to the High Court for Bail. - (4) Where the offence charged is no bailable by the High Court or where a Judge has refused Bail under sub-section (1) of this Section or after an application made under sub-section (2) of this Section or where sufficient security is not given or where no application is made for Bail, the Judge shall report the case to the Attorney-General, who, after consideration of the
+- 280. (1) Where a defendant is found to be of unsound mind and incapable of making his defence, if the offence charged is bailable by the court, it may in its discretion, release him on sufficient security being given: - (a) that he shall be properly taken care of and shall be prevented from doing injury to himself or to any other person; and - (b) for his appearance when required before the court or such officer as the court appoints in that behalf. - (2) Where a defendant is before a Magistrate charged with an offence which is bailable by a Judge but not by a Magistrate or where the offence is bailable by a Magistrate but the Magistrate refused to grant bail, the Magistrate shall inform the defendant of his right to apply to a Judge for bail.

-Report may, in his discretion, order the Defendant to be confined in an Asylum or other suitable place of safe custody and the Judge shall give effect to the Order.

-- (5) Where the Order is not given within 2 Months, the Court may discharge the Defendant or release him on Bail on satisfaction that doing so will not endanger the life of the Defendant or the life of anyone else. - (6) Pending the Order of the Attorney- General, the Defendant may be committed to an Asylum or other suitable place of custody for safe custody.
+- (3) Where the offence charged is not bailable by the High Court or where a Judge has refused bail under subsection (1) of this section or after an application made under subsection (2) of this section or where sufficient security is not given or where no application is made for bail, the Judge shall report the case to the Attorney-General who, after consideration of the report may, in his discretion, order the defendant to be confined in a lunatic asylum or other suitable place of safe custody and the Judge shall give effect to the order. - (4) Where the order is not given within 2 months, the court may discharge the defendant or release him on bail on satisfaction that doing so will not endanger the life of the defendant or the life of anyone else. - (5) Pending the order of the Attorney-General, the defendant, may be committed to an asylum or other suitable place of custody for safe custody.

-Resumption of Proceedings or Trial 296.
-Where a Proceeding or Trial is postponed under Section 293 or 294 of this Law, the Court may at any time re-open the Proceeding or re-commence the Trial and require the Defendant to appear or be brought before the Court.
+Resumption of proceedings or trial.

+281. Where a proceeding or trial is postponed under Sections 277 or 278 of this Law, the court may at any time re-open the proceeding or recommence the trial and require the defendant to appear or be brought before the court.

-Resumption of Proceedings after release under Section 295 297.
-Where the Defendant has been released under Section 295 of this Law, the Court may at any time require the Defendant to appear or be brought before it and may again proceed with the Proceeding or Trial.
+Resumption of proceedings after release under Section 280.

+Where the defendant has been released under Section 280 of this Law, the court may at any time require the defendant to appear or be brought before it and may again proceed with the proceeding or trial.

-Where Defendant appears to have been of Unsound Mind.
-298. Where the Defendant appears to be of Unsound Mind at the time of any Remand or similar Pre-trial Proceedings before a Court and the issue of the state of soundness of mind of the Defendant is in issue, being a defence to the main offence for which he is arrested relating to Insanity or Intoxication, the Court shall proceed to deal with the Defendant in accordance with Sections 293 to 305 of this Law and shall not make any finding of fact in relation to such defence that the Defendant is open to plead at his trial for the offence.
+Where defendant appears to have been of unsound mind.

+283. Where the defendant appears to be of unsound mind at the time of any remand or similar pre-trial proceedings before a court, and the issue of the state of soundness of mind of the defendant is in issue, being a defence to the main offence for which he is arrested relating to insanity or intoxication, the court shall proceed to deal with the defendant in accordance with Sections 277 to 291 of this Law and shall not make any finding of facts in relation to such defence that the defendant is open to plead at his trial for the offence.

-Safe custody of
+Safe custody of defendant discharged.